Agana-Nsiire Agana (Nominee, Millennium Excellence Awards)

 THET 08018 - The God(s) of the Philosophers: Proposals and Problems

 THET08017 Undergraduate Course: Christian Theology: Doctrines and Debates

 PHIL11159 - Philosophy of Religion

 THET11046 - Philosophy, Science, and Religion 2: Life and Mind

-Science and religion
+Philosophy of Science and Religion

 Past research interestsFree will and divine omniscience